El15ande/El15ande.github.io/_posts/2020-09-01-JS-Variable-Mysteries.md

     let foo5;
 ```

-The same `ReferenceError` indicates that <u>`let` variables are not hoisted</u>.
-When declaring a `let` variable, the zone between <u>the start of the block and the initialisation is processed</u> is called Temporal Dead Zone (TDZ).
+The same `ReferenceError` indicates that `let` variables are not hoisted.
+When declaring a `let` variable, the zone between the start of the block and the initialisation is processed is called Temporal Dead Zone (TDZ).
 Variables in TDZ will always throw `ReferenceError` since it is in an uninitialised (aka temporal dead)
 state.
 Furthermore, the existence of TDZ means that using `typeof` is not 100% safe anymore:

 ```JavaScript